-In scenarios with low average chemical potential, the distribution of $E_\text{out}$ clearly represents the combination of the effects of energy detuning and the chemical potential difference, as demonstrated in Fig.\ref{fd} ($\text{c}_1$).
-Conversely, at the high average chemical potential, the qubit with a high (low) energy level coupled a high (low) chemical potentials gives a larger population of state $ |E_4\rangle $, which in turn can enhance the energy output, as shown in Fig.\ref{fd} ($\text{c}_2$).
-A larger $ \varepsilon_B $ has the potential to extract more energy, thereby leading to greater energy output in the lower left quadrant of Fig.\ref{fd} ($\text{c}_2$).
+In the regime of low average chemical potential, the distribution of $E_{\text{out}}$ clearly reflects the combined effects of energy detuning and chemical-potential difference, as shown in Fig.~\ref{fd} $(\text{c}_1)$.
+By contrast, for high average chemical potential, coupling the qubit with the higher (lower) energy level to the reservoir with the higher (lower) chemical potential yields a larger population of $|E_4\rangle$, which in turn enhances the energy output, as shown in Fig.~\ref{fd} $(\text{c}_2)$.
+In particular, a larger $\varepsilon_B$ allows more energy to be extracted, thereby leading to a higher energy output in the lower-left quadrant of Fig.~\ref{fd} $(\text{c}_2)$.